General Terms and Conditions for Trainings and Professional Services

 - The course takes place on the client's premises or as an in-house seminar on the premises of the Organizer.

 9.2 The cancellation costs mentioned under 7.2 do not apply to private courses.
 Free cancellations are not possible for private courses after written order placement.

 9.3 In the event of cancellation, the Organizer reserves the right to charge all expenses caused by the order.
 This also includes a possible loss of earnings of the instructor.

 9.4 In the event of postponements of course dates and/or changes to the course location caused by the client, the Organizer also reserves the right to invoice the costs incurred as a result.

 10. Partner courses

 10.1 The general terms and conditions of the respective companies in effect at the time of registration shall apply to classes conducted by third party vendors and partners of Fast Lane.
-This applies, but is not limited, to their terms of cancellation.
+This applies, but is not limited, to their terms of cancellation and guaranteed dates.